aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render EPUB to TXT" h2="Export EPUB File to TXT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert EPUB files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to convert EPUB to TXT.

+The process of converting EPUB to TXT begins with using Aspose.PDF for .NET to export the EPUB file to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents within .NET applications.
+It provides a wide range of features and capabilities that make it easy to export EPUB to XLSX.

+Once the EPUB file has been exported to XLSX, the next step is to use Aspose.Cells for .NET to convert the XLSX file to TXT.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, edit, convert, and manipulate spreadsheets within .NET applications.
+It provides a wide range of features and capabilities that make it easy to convert XLSX to TXT.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert EPUB file to TXT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TXT.
+By using Aspose.Total for .NET, developers can easily convert EPUB to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to convert EPUB to TXT.
+It is an ideal solution for developers who need to quickly and easily convert EPUB to TXT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}